1-1is0/mongodb-notes/README.md

 Notice that if we store a number as anythings other than default number type, we must do all other calculation and updates on them with the same type. in the case if `$inc` ex: `db.col.updateOne({}, {$set: {NumberDecimal("0.6")}})`

+## Security

+### Authentication and Authorization

+user can authenticate in different ways, we are using a password based auth each user is authenticated against a database, and created on that database. each user has a role and roles specify the user privilege like which database user can access and run read or write.

+for creating a user first switch to the database and `db.createUser({user: "user", pwd: "password", roles: ["role"]})`
+if we want to change user roles or update the user we could run `db.updateUser("user", {roles: ["readWrite", {role: "readWrite", db: "blog"}]})`.